mithi/robotics-blog/content/blog/bossy/01-task-list.md

 ### Coding and finishing up

+- [x] .Make a class wrapper for elegantly reading, processing, and accessing the input signals
 - Add UI functionality for providing feedback of controls in the 8x8 led matrix (screen)
+- Send commands by user from controller to receiver.
+- Use controller to control a different LED Matrix wirelessly
 - Make an enclosure to house our controller
-- Use controller to control a different LED Matrix wirelessly